-- 108. Anything seized in accordance with section 47C of POCA may be retained only for so long as there is a legal basis for detention, whether under POCA or any other legislation.
-Under these powers, property can initially be detained for 48 hours and then can only continue to be detained if: - an application for a restraint order is made which includes provision to detain the property (or there is an outstanding related appeal following such an application); - a restraint order is already in force which provides for the detention of the property; - an application is made to vary an existing restraint order to provide for the detention of the property; or - an application is made to a magistrates' court to authorise further detention of the property.
+108. Anything seized in accordance with section 195C of POCA may be retained only for so long as there is a legal basis for detention, whether under POCA or any other legislation.
+Under these powers, property can initially be detained for 48 hours and then can only continue to be detained if:

+- an application for a restraint order is made which includes provision to detain the property (or there is an outstanding related appeal following such an application); - a restraint order is already in force which provides for the detention of the property; - an application is made to vary an existing restraint order to provide for the detention of the property; or - an application is made to a magistrates' court to authorise further detention of the property.

-In all other cases the property must be released unless there is another power authorising its detention, such as the powers of retention under section 22 of PACE.
+In all other cases the property must be released unless there is another power authorising its detention.